insight-platform/Savant/samples/face_reid/README.md

 INFO ... > The pipeline is initialized and ready to process data...
 ```

-After than the `pictures-source` container will be started automatically.
+After that the `pictures-source` container will be started automatically.

 Index Builder module does not stop automatically and requires manual exit.
 It is safe to do so once the `face_reid-pictures-source` container exits and `face_reid-index-builder` container logs the message following messages (assuming the default gallery image set)